dirtsimple/mantle-site/README.md

 # Literate DevOps for Wordpress

-Mantle is a [bedrock](https://github.com/roots/bedrock)-inspired, [imposer](https://github.com/dirtsimple/imposer) and [postmark](https://github.com/dirtsimple/postmark)-based, composer-oriented, docker-compose runtime environment for Wordpress development, built on [doco](https://github.com/bashup/doco), [.devkit](https://github.com/bashup/.devkit), and [dirtsimple/php-server](https://github.com/dirtsimple/php-server).
+Mantle is a bedrock-inspired, [imposer](https://github.com/dirtsimple/imposer) and [postmark](https://github.com/dirtsimple/postmark)-based, composer-oriented, docker-compose runtime environment for revision-controlled Wordpress development, deployment, and content management.

+This specific repository is the part of Mantle that runs inside a docker container: like [bedrock](https://github.com/roots/bedrock), it exists only to provide a starting point for your individual project's code.
+But unlike bedrock, it includes within its layout a starting version of your [imposer-project.md](imposer-project.md) and directories for [state files](https://github.com/dirtsimple/imposer#how-state-modules-work) and [markdown content](https://github.com/dirtsimple/postmark#readme) that can be revision-controlled alongside your `composer.json`, static content, custom theme, etc.

+Within an overall Mantle project, you can have one or more Mantle "sites" (Wordpress instances), creating fresh projects via e.g. `composer create-project dirtsimple/mantle-site dev` to initialize your dev site, then adding the necessary configuration to the enclosing Mantle project directory to create and run a container for it, and route web traffic to it via Traefik, an nginx proxy, or direct port mapping.

+After you've created your dev site, you can turn it into a git repository, then create staging or production sites by cloning that repository, either manually or automatically (e.g. by setting the right environment for the other containers to auto-clone on creation).
+When your containers start up, they'll automatically apply any state or content changes they find in the file system, transparently synchronizing changes to the database across the relevant sites.

 ### State and Content Management

 In addition to being a convenient template for Wordpress projects, Mantle is designed to work with [imposer](https://github.com/dirtsimple/imposer) and [postmark](https://github.com/dirtsimple/postmark), automatically running `imposer apply` at container start to apply Wordpress configuration from your project source and environment variables, and `wp postmark tree content` to sync Wordpress content from Markdown files with YAML front matter.

-(You can also manually run these commands to sync files at other times, or run `script/watch` to watch them for changes and apply them to the development DB.)
+(You can also manually run these commands to sync files at other times, or enable file watching on your development site to automatically sync with the database as you edit them.)

 #### State Modules